 Source: Edward Grenville via LinkedIn

-Whether you’re considering striking a merger or exploring a possible long-term supply deal, an LOI allows you to table the details of your proposal and have the necessary preliminary conversations before getting down to formalities.
+Whether you’re considering striking a merger or exploring a possible long-term supply deal, a LOI allows you to table the details of your proposal and have the necessary preliminary conversations before getting down to formalities.

 Also read: 10 Types of Commercial Contracts Your Team Must Know